MakrooOwais/Cat-and-Dog-Classifier/README.md

 ```
 cat-vs-dog-classifier/
-├── classifier_pytorch.ipynb  # The implementation of the model and datastet
+├── classifier_pytorch.ipynb  # The implementation of the model and dataset
 ├── README.md                 # Project overview and documentation (you're here!)
 └── data/
     ├── train/                # Training data directory